Ukraine crisis: Timeline

 3 August: Ukrainian forces have virtually surrounded the city of Luhansk.
 The city's supplies of power and water supplies run low and communications are down.July 2014

-30 July: The EU and US announce new sanctions against Russia, linked to the rebel uprising in eastern Ukraine.
-The EU, which targeted Russian intelligence officials on 26 July, now focuses on Russia's oil sector, defence equipment and sensitive technologies.
+30 July: The EU and US announce new sanctions against Russia with focus on oil sector, defence equipment and sensitive technologies.

-21-23 July: The first remains of victims of the MH17 disaster are moved by train to Kharkiv, an area under Ukrainian government control.
+21-23 July: The first remains of victims of the MH17 disaster are moved by train to Kharkiv.
 Two days later two planes carrying bodies arrives in the Netherlands.

 17 July: Malaysia Airlines flight MH17 from Amsterdam is shot down near the village of Grabove in rebel-held territory close to the border with Russia.
 A total of 298 people are killed including 80 children.
 Western nations said the plane was hit by a Russian-supplied SA-11 missile fired by rebels.